gaborfekete85/nb-iot/mobile/README.md

 # IONIC 2 Mobile Application

-# For NB IoT No need setup manually
+# For NB IoT No need to setup manually
 - There is an installable android package under the apk folder

 ## Requirements